Mukwelle Akale

-Mukwelle Madzey Akale (born January 18, 1997) is an American professional soccer player who plays as a winger for New Mexico United in USL Championship.
+Mukwelle Madzey Akale (born January 18, 1997) is an American professional soccer player who plays as a winger for Louisville City FC in USL Championship.

 Club career

 Akale joined the academy of Spanish side Villarreal after impressing playing for United States U18s in a youth tournament in the Canary Islands.
 In August 2020, Akale, alongside his younger brother, moved to Cypriot First Division side Pafos.
 On September 12, 2020, he made his professional debut for Pafos, as a half-time substitute in a 2–1 loss to Apollon Limassol.

 Akale joined USL League One club South Georgia Tormenta on August 25, 2022.

 On January 3, 2024, New Mexico United announced they signed Akale for the 2024 USL Championship season.

+On December 12, 2025, Louisville City FC announced they signed Akale through the 2027 USL Championship season.

 International career

 Akale was born in the United States, and is of Cameroonian descent through his father.
 Akale has represented the United States at under-17, under-18 and under-20 level.